Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 - `--runThreadN`: number of threads to use in the run
 - `--outSAMtype`: (SAM/BAM unsorted/ BAM SortedByCoordinate)
 - `--outFilterType`: how mapped reads will be filtered (normal/BySJout)
-- `--outFileNamePrefix`: prefix for outfiles generated in the run
+- `--outFileNamePrefix`: prefix for outfiles generated in the run, notice that this ends in "." so that the suffix of the outfiles is separated from the prefix

 > *NOTE:* It usually makes sense to set `outSAMtype` to `BAM SortedByCoordinate`, so that I do not need to convert the default SAM file output by STAR to BAM, then sort it.
 However, since we want to look inside the file at the alignments, we are creating a SAM first, and will convert to a BAM afterwards.